ninenines/cowboy/guide/rest_handlers.md

 The following table summarizes the callbacks and their default values.
 If the callback isn't defined, then the default value will be used.
-Please look at the flow diagram to find out the result of each return value.
+Please look at the flowcharts to find out the result of each return value.

 All callbacks can also return `{halt, Req, State}` to stop execution